SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 ### 50-55F

 Golden Stairs can always be found inside a breakable wall tile between 50\~55F.<br/>
-However, it won't be generated if there are no breakable walls on the floor,<br/>so make sure the proper condition is met before reading a Wall Collapse Scroll.<br/>
+However, it won't be generated if there are no breakable walls on the floor,<br/>so make sure the proper condition is met before reading a Great Hall Scroll.<br/>
 To reduce risk, go around the map a bit and defeat some enemies beforehand.

 ### 56-60F